KevinHindmarch/COBOL74-Banking/README.md

 Getting Started
 To run or test this code:
+Clone Repo

-Use a COBOL74-compatible compiler or emulator (e.g., OpenCOBOL/GnuCOBOL with legacy settings).
+Use a IDE or COBOL74-compatible compiler or emulator (e.g., OpenCOBOL/GnuCOBOL with legacy settings).

-Follow the setup guide in docs/SETUP.md.

-Run the test suite using the provided batch scripts in the tests/ directory.
+???
+Profit

 Contributions
 This project is not open to external contributions at this time.
 Internal teams may open issues for bug reports or feature discussion.